 2.1 Area of study

 The study was carried out in Southwest, Nigeria.
-Presently, the Southwest region in Nigeria has six states, viz., Ondo, Ekiti, Lagos, Ogun, Osun and Oyo, and distinctly divided into three major agro-ecological zones with vary climatic conditions (Awojuola.
+Presently, the Southwest region in Nigeria has six states, viz., Ondo, Ekiti, Lagos, Ogun, Osun and Oyo, and distinctly divided into three major agro-ecological zones with varying climatic conditions (Awojuola.
 2001).
 The study area is bounded in the East by Edo and Delta states, in the North by Kwara and Kogi states, in the West by the Republic of Benin in the south by the Gulf of Guinea.
 Divided into three major agro-ecological zones (Rain Forest zone, Swamp Forest zone and Derived Savanna zone) with vary climatic conditions.
-The annual rainfall, which normally spread over eight months between April and November, ranges between 1000 mm to 2000 mm (Awojuola, 2001).
-Over 75 percent of people in the region are employed and dependent on agriculture for their livelihood at the subsistence level (FAO, 2021).

 2.2 Method of Data Collection, Sampling Technique and Sample Size